mangusta123/fbappsmall1/README.md

 -view friendlist and other personal info

-It is required to be registered in Facebook and grant permission to access personal info (at least partially) in order to use this app.
+It is required to be registered in Facebook and to grant permission (at least partially) for accessing

+personal info in order to use this app.

 The app was created to play around with Facebook SDK and explore its capabilities and possible flaws.